Moving to assisted living is a complex and often heart-wrenching decision for caregivers.

 Feeling stressed from the responsibility and hard work of caregiving is to be expected, but when stress levels are too high for too long, it can seriously affect your health and well-being.

-When that happens, your ability to care for your older adult can be significantly diminished – sometimes to the point where you’re no longer able to safely care for them.
+When that happens, your ability to care for your loved one can be significantly diminished, sometimes to the point where you’re no longer able to care for them safely.

 Recommended for you: